nandstand/sample-site/content/docs/hpc-tutorial.md

 weight: 10
 ---

-The Coastal Air Quality Research Network (CAQRN) project is hosted on a Red Hat Enterprise Linux 8.10 high-performance computing (HPC) cluster.
+The Coastal Air Quality Research Network (CAQRN) project is...
-Batch processing jobs are submitted from the CAQRN development and production servers to the cluster's compute nodes using orchestration scripts containing Slurm commands.

-Developers submit test jobs from their sandbox environments on the development server to be run on the HPC cluster's compute nodes.

 ## Before you begin